Ryan T. Anderson: Views

-Abortion
+In 2019, Anderson voiced his opposition to a state law in Massachusetts that bans the practice of conversion therapy on children.

 In 2022, in anticipation of the landmark decision of the Supreme Court of the United States in Dobbs v.
 Jackson Women's Health Organization, Anderson co-authored the book Tearing Us Apart: How Abortion Harms Everything and Solves Nothing with Alexandra DeSanctis.
 The book aims to disarm arguments in favor of abortion and chart a path forward for the United States anti-abortion movement.